grucloud/grucloud/packages/tools/k8sManifest2Code/README.md

 ## Deploying

-Ensure your cluster is running and run:
+Ensure your cluster is running and execute:

 ```sh
 gc apply